ravishankarste/ravishankarste/README.md

-- 👋 Hi, I’m @ravishankarste
+- 👋 Hi, I’m Ravi, Test Automation Engineer
 - 👀 I’m interested in working with Automation frameworks in different languages like Java/C#/JavaScript
 - 🌱 I’m currently learning how to become good at Cloud Technologies like Azure/AWS
 - 💞️ I’m looking to collaborate to develop my knowledge in CI/CD